Lake Turkana Wind Power Station

 Lake Turkana Wind Power Project (LTWP) is a wind farm in Kenya.
 It is located in Loiyangalani District, in Marsabit County, approximately 545 km by road north of Nairobi, Kenya's capital city.
+This wind farm location benefits from a persistent wind phenomenon called the Turkana jet.

 The wind farm covers 40000 acre and has a capacity of 310 MW, enough to supply one million homes.
 It comprises 365 wind turbines, each with a capacity of 850 kilowatts.
 The associated overhead electric grid distribution system and a high voltage substation that connect it to the national grid.

-The KSh.70 billion/= wind farm is the single largest private investment in Kenya’s history.
+The KSh70 billion wind farm is the single largest private investment in Kenya’s history and the biggest farm in Africa.
 The power produced is bought at a fixed price by Kenya Power (KPLC) over a 20-year period in accordance with the Power Purchase Agreement (PPA) with the latter.
 The project was completed in January 2017, however the line evacuating the power generated was not completed until July 2019.

 Location

 The wind farm is located approximately 50 km, north of the town of South Horr, in Loyiangalani sub-county, in the extreme western part of Marsabit County, in the former Eastern Province.
 This location lies approximately 194 km, by road, west of Marsabit, where the county headquarters are located.
 The geographical coordinates of the wind farm are: 02°30'44.0"N, 36°49'00.0"E (Latitude:2.512222; Longitude:36.816667).
 The wind is strongest in the morning and in October, and weakest in the afternoon and in February, contrasting with Ngong Hills Wind Power Station.